 In 2017 a new strategy was also drawn up to deal with diabetes, another growing disease on the island.
 The strategy plans for the development of a central research body on health issues and a central research database connected with other European international centres.

-This kind of top-quality academic work in Cyprus is evidenced by important European funding, including 10 European Research Council (ERC) grants, hundreds of high-impact publications in international peer-reviewed journals and invitations to present their work at major medical conferences around the world.
+This kind of top-quality academic work in Cyprus is evidenced by the securing of important European funding such as Horizon 2020, hundreds of high-impact publications in international peer-reviewed journals and invitations to present their work at major medical conferences around the world.

 For more information, contact Cyprus' investment promotion agency, Invest Cyprus.